edbirmingham/network/README.md

 * Send lots of pull requests!!

 ## Not Too Difficult Setup
+This setup uses Vagrant to create a virtual machine for the development environment.
+The virtual machine runs on your computer.
+Therefore you will need a good computer with plenty of memory and hard-disk space.
+The virtual machine keeps all the development safely isolated to avoid conflicts with other stuff on your computer.
 * Create a Github account
 * Fork [Network](https://github.com/edbirmingham/network)
 * Install VirtualBox